robatwilliams/decent-code/topics/code-structure.md

 **Avoid violating or by-passing applied design patterns.** When patterns or other design features have been put in place, avoid by-passing, subverting, or dismantling them.

 **Encapsulate application-wide conventions.** Repeating even seemingly trivial conventions makes them difficult to identify, apply consistently, and modify.
 Conventions could be functionality-related (e.g. display of numbers/dates), or code-related (e.g. our pattern for implementing X).
 Some techniques can be applied in a single place (e.g. serializer configuration), while others are defined in a single place but need to be used/applied by the programmer wherever relevant (e.g. components, utility functions).

+## Ordering

+**Think about the order of things, generally.** Ordering things (e.g. methods, config files) in a well-thought-out way makes it quicker and easier to find what you're looking for.
+This includes determining if it exists at all.
+It also helps you notice related things you weren't looking for but should probably be aware of.
+The best order for most things isn't by the time in which they were added.
+Some things need individual judgement, while others are partially/completely well-defined (e.g. alphabetical, [lifecycle methods](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/sort-comp.md)).

+**Order lifecycle methods in the order that they're called.** It's intuitive to use this already-established and familiar order.

+**Put related methods together.** It's easier to follow what code is doing when not much navigation around the file is needed.

+**Put important code at the top, and less important code at the bottom.** This is known as "newspaper code structure"; start with the important (headline), then read on for further detail in descending order of significance (summary paragraph, full article text).
+It allows the reader to quickly understand the key things about the file without needing to scan over all of it.
+Applying this as an example, constructors would go near the top, and helper methods and getters/setters would go at the bottom.